-- a) in regard to fish habitat, the harmful alteration, disruption any permanent alteration to or destruction of fish habitat, except where it has been authorized under the Fisheries Act using the guiding principle of no net loss of productive capacity. - b) in regard to other Natural Heritage System elements, the loss of or degradation that threatens the health and integrity of the natural features or ecological functions for which an area is identified.
+- a) in regard to fish habitat, any permanent alteration to or destruction of fish habitat, except where it has been authorized under the Fisheries Act. - b) in regard to other Natural Heritage System elements, the loss of or degradation that threatens the health and integrity of the natural features or ecological functions for which an area is identified.